AztecProtocol/aztec-connect-bridges/src/specs/dca/readme.md

 ## Any other relevant information

-To function optimally, the bridge relies on external parties coming in to arb it.
+To function optimally, the bridge relies on external parties coming in to arb it, to perform the actual swaps.

-## How to arbitrage the bridge?
+## How to "extract value" from the bridge?

-Since the bridge allows external parties to swap tokens at an oracle price there is an arbitrage opportunity in case the oracle price deviates enough from the DEX price.
-The bridge can be arbitraged by doing the following:

-1. Simulating a call to `rebalanceAndFill(uint256 _offerA, uint256 _offerB)` with large `_offerA` and `_offerB` values,
-2. checking how much of assets was taken and received,
-3. comparing it with the prices on DEXes and determining whether the trade makes sense given the current gas price.
+There are two ways in which a searcher can "extract value" from this bridge:
+1. She can arb the difference between the current oracle price and the market price.
+    - Say the oracle price is 1000 Dai/Eth, but on-chain DEXes will let you swap at 990 Dai/Eth (with little slippage for the example).
+Also, say that the bridge has an excess of 5000 Dai it want to buy Eth with.
+The searcher can then go to the DEX to swap 4950 Dai to 5 eth which she then sells to the bridge for 5000 dai, she has now profited 50 Dai - fees.
+To sell to the bridge, she uses `rebalanceAndFill()` with her Dai offer, and 0 Weth.
+2. The bridge pays a fee to `tx.origin` (see note earlier), when a DCA position is finalised.
+The searcher can watch for DCA positions that can be finalised and simply finalise them for profit.
+As positions can be finalised when they have been fully "swapped", a combination of `(rebalanceAndFill() || rebalanceAndFillUniswap()) && finalise()` can be executed to take a make a position finalizable and then instantly finalise it.

+An example of 1 and 2 can be seen in [BiDCABridgeArber.t.sol](../../test/bridges/dca/BiDCABridgeArber.t.sol).

+To figure out if the swap can be made profitable, she might check the `getAvailable()` to get an upper limit on the swappable value, if only one of the returnValues are non-zero, you know it is all excess and swappable, otherwise, simulating `rebalanceAndFill()` off-chain should be an easy way to figure out it the trade is profitable or not.

 The bridge was deployed at [0x94679A39679ffE53B53b6a1187aa1c649A101321](https://etherscan.io/address/0x94679A39679ffE53B53b6a1187aa1c649A101321).